WASdev/sample.SpringBootWebsocket/README.md

 * We set the context root of our application to the server root.
 This is done in order to maintain consistency with the file paths specified in the sample project, as Spring Boot applications running on embedded servers are located at the server root.
 * In our `featureManager`, we add the `servlet-3.1` Liberty feature as the application will be running as a servlet.
 * We set `<applicationManager autoExpand="true" />` to automatically expand our WAR file.
 Note if you have the WDT (WebSphere Development Tools) plugin installed in Eclipse, you might see an error on this line.
-You can ignore this, as it will go away when `server.xml` is copied to the server.
+You can ignore this, as it will be resolved when `server.xml` is copied to the server.

 ## <a name="code"></a>Code Changes